A-Amyan/GitHub_AI_Bot/README.md

      - If topics fall outside Java security, the bot responds by indicating that only security-related discussion is supported.
 - **AI-Powered Analysis & Summarization:**
   - **GPT‑4 Integration:**
-    - Generates concise PR descriptions based on Java file snippets.
+    - Generate concise PR descriptions based on Java file snippets.
-    - Performs in-depth security analysis on code sections, identifying vulnerabilities, misuses, and suggesting secure alternatives.
+    - Perform in-depth security analysis on code sections, identifying vulnerabilities, and misuses, and suggesting secure alternatives.
-    - Merges findings from different sections to avoid duplication
+    - Merge findings from different sections to avoid duplication
   - **Custom Prompts:**
     - System and user prompts are tailored to focus on security best practices, cryptography, and vulnerability remediation.
 - **Code Merging & Updates:**
-  - Supports updating code based on admin correction instructions.
+  - Support updating code based on admin correction instructions.
-  - Fetches the original code from GitHub, applies minimal changes via GPT‑4, and updates the repository file with a new commit.
+  - Fetche the original code from GitHub, apply minimal changes via GPT‑4 and update the repository file with a new commit.
 - **Robust Error Handling & Logging:**
-  - Logs errors (set to DEBUG level for troubleshooting) for operations such as file fetching, GitHub API calls, and AI interactions.
+  - Log errors (set to DEBUG level for troubleshooting) for operations such as file fetching, GitHub API calls, and AI interactions.
-  - Ensures graceful handling of missing fields or authentication issues.
+  - Ensure graceful handling of missing fields or authentication issues.

 ## How to Install the GitHub App